 Co-founded in 1992 by Drs.
-Norman Geisler and Ross Rhoads, SES offers students something that cannot be found anywhere else—accredited resident and online education programs that take an integrated approach to theology, philosophy, and apologetics.
+Norman Geisler and Ross Rhoads, SES offers students something that cannot be found anywhere else—accredited education programs that take an integrated approach to theology, philosophy, and apologetics.
 Every class at SES, regardless of the subject, is interwoven with every other to form a complete and systematic view of reality and essential Christian doctrine that will better equip you to engage the false ideas of today’s culture with the truth of the Gospel.

 Located in Charlotte, NC, the mission of SES is to train men and women, based on the inerrant and infallible written Word of God, for the evangelization of the world and defense of the historic Christian faith.
 Dr. Hugh Ross, SES adjunct professor and Reasons to Believe president, says, “I thank God for SES because their apologetics program is practical, is biblically based, and is balanced with evangelism.”
 Our deeply integrated approach will not only enable you to lovingly and persuasively proclaim and defend the Gospel in an increasingly hostile culture but will also enrich your own grasp of the “faith once for all handed down to the saints” (Jude 3).

 Through our fully immersive digital campus experience, SES is able to accommodate even the busiest of schedules.
 We have also priced our tuition below the national average so our students receive an outstanding education at an exceptional value.
 Classes are offered in traditional 15-week semester format, eight-week short terms, and week long fall, winter, spring, and summer modules.